 Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 At the 2022 D23 Expo, Chairman of Parks, Experiences, and Products Josh D’Amaro was on hand to unveil the roster of projects that would roll out across Disney Parks for the ensuing half-decade.
-Especially given the three year lapse since the previous D23 and the catastrophic fallout of the pandemic in the meantime, the event was expected to serve as a venue for (re)announcements, status updates, and – hopefully – the long-awaited reveal of the next wave of mega-projects earmarked for the parks.
+Especially given the three year lapse since the previous D23 and the catastrophic fallout of the pandemic, the event was expected to serve as a venue for (re)announcements, status updates, and – hopefully – the eagerly-anticipated reveal of the next wave of mega-projects earmarked for the parks to power their post-pandemic recovery.

-Strangely, practically nothing unknown of significance was revealed at the event (leaving Disney Parks’ post-2024 public timeline entirely empty), perhaps owing to then-new CEO Bob Chapek‘s expressed preference for high-yield merchandise, low-risk meet-and-greets, inexpensive IP overlays, and the focused machinations of the cross-promotional “synergy machine” and “franchise flywheel” he often, awkwardly spoke of.
-In other words, Chapek’s vision positioned Disney Parks as elaborate “brand loyalty centers” where Disney + Pixar + Marvel + Star Wars can be readily consumed – with nearly every recent move at California Adventure as a prime example.
+Strangely, practically nothing unknown of significance was revealed at the event, perhaps owing to then-new CEO Bob Chapek‘s expressed preference for high-yield merchandise, low-risk meet-and-greets, inexpensive IP overlays, and the focused machinations of the cross-promotional “synergy machine” and “franchise flywheel” he often, awkwardly spoke of.
+Chapek’s vision positioned Disney Parks as elaborate “brand loyalty centers” where Disney + Pixar + Marvel + Star Wars can be readily consumed – something nearly every then-recent addition to California Adventure had been evidence of…

 Maybe that’s why the park eked out two quasi-announcements…